-Fasteners come in many different shapes and sizes, including screws, nuts and bolts.
+Fasteners come in many different shapes and sizes, including screws, nuts, and bolts.
 Some are threaded fasteners and have a raised spiral rib wrapping around the shaft, while others are smooth and straight.
 Most have a head, which is the flat and wide top of the fastener that determines how it will sit against the material.
 Stainless steel is often the fastener material of choice because of its strength as well as its resistance to extreme temperatures and corrosion.

-Depending on the type of material, industrial fasteners are manufactured many different ways.
-Plastic fasteners are injection molded, steel fasteners are cold worked and other metals, such as titanium, brass and bronze, are heated and cast.
-If the industrial fastener is threaded, it goes through a process called thread rolling, in which a die with a threaded profile is pressed with high pressure onto the blank fastener, and the thread profile is transferred.
+Depending on the type of material, industrial fasteners are manufactured in many different ways.
+Plastic fasteners are injection molded, steel fasteners are cold worked, and other metals, such as titanium, brass, and bronze, are heated and cast.
+If the industrial fastener is threaded, it goes through a process called thread rolling, in which a die with a threaded profile is pressed with high pressure onto the blank fastener and the thread profile is transferred.
 This is a cold working process, meaning the metal is not heated and the atmosphere is room temperature.
 Cold working the metal ensures its strength and durability.
-Cold working processes are chosen in fastener manufacturing because hot working processes, which involve heating the working materials to very high temperatures, creates an oxidation risk and generates products with lower strength qualities than cold working processes.
+Cold working processes are chosen in fastener manufacturing because hot working processes, which involve heating the working materials to very high temperatures, creates an oxidation risk, and generates products with lower strength qualities than cold working processes.
 Because industrial fasteners are relied on for their strength and resilience, all steps to ensure their effectiveness and longevity should be taken.

-Simply speaking, fasteners hold two or more parts together securely.
-The great Greek mathematician Archimedes created the screw principle and used it to make a contraption that raised water for land irrigation and served other useful means such removing bilge water from ships.
+The history of threaded fasteners dates back several centuries.
+The great Greek mathematician Archimedes created the screw principle and used it to make a contraption that raised water for land irrigation and served other useful means, such as removing bilge water from ships.
 However, he did not use metal; rather, he used wood because metallic screws or bolts were still a long way.

+Screws were widely used throughout the Mediterranean region in presses that extracted oil from olives and juice from grapes in the 1st Century BC.
 Before the 15th Century, the use of metal screws as fasteners was rare in Europe.
 During this time, Johann Gutenberg utilized screws to fasten his printing presses.
-Slowly, the use of screws increased and expanded, clocks and armor makers started incorporating the component.
+Slowly, the use of screws increased and expanded, as clock and armor makers started incorporating the component.
 Meanwhile, Leonardo da Vinci drew several designs for screw-cutting machines in his notebooks from the late 15th and early 16th centuries.

-However, it was only in 1760 when Job and William Wyatt of Staffordshire in the UK registered the first patent for a screw machine.
+Screw adoption got a tremendous boost in 1568, when Besson in France produced a machine to make screws.
+Later, he introduced a screw-cutting plate to be fitted on lathes.
+However, it was only in 1760 that Job and William Wyatt of Staffordshire in the UK registered the first patent for a screw machine.
 Sixteen years later, the brothers were producing screws on an industrial scale.

+In the meantime, an English instrument maker named Jesse Ramsden invented the first satisfactory screw-cutting lathe in 1777.
+Then another British fellow, engineer Henry Maudslay, popularized lathes with his screw-cutting lathes of 1797 and 1800.
+With these achievements, manufacturers were capable of producing screw fasteners in huge numbers.
 Even after these achievements, the industry lacked a uniform standard; each maker had their own screw thread designs or screws.
 In 1841, an Englishman named Whitworth proposed a standard after studying market-leading products, and his proposals became standard practice in the UK in the 1860s.
-Meanwhile, the Americans also came up with their own standards, the U.S. Standard Thread, which was adopted in the early 1870s, followed by the Society of Automotive Engineers (SAE) standard.
-However, the incompatibility between these standards is still an ongoing problem, as screw thread designs continues to evolve.
+Meanwhile, the Americans also came up with their own standard, the U.S. Standard Thread, which was adopted in the early 1870s, followed by the Society of Automotive Engineers (SAE) standard.
+However, the incompatibility between these standards is still an ongoing problem, as screw thread designs continue to evolve.